Rantideva: Origin of the river Charmanvati

-Meeting the Devas
+Meeting the Trimurti

 In the Bhagavata Purana, Rantideva is once described to have offered everything he possessed for the needs of others, such that his family became destitute.
-The king and his family were fasting for fourth-eight days without any supplements.
-The next morning, to break their fast, he obtained a ghee and milk based dish called samyava.
+Forty-eight days passed, and the king did not even have a sip of water to drink.
+The next morning, he happened to obtain a ghee and milk based dish called samyava.
 When he was about to partake of the dish, a Brahmana guest arrived at his doorstep.
-Perceiving the scholar to be a parcel of Vishnu, he offered the man his share of the dish.
+Perceiving the holy man to be a manifestation of Vishnu, he offered the man his share of the dish.
 When the meal was once again distributed among his family, a Shudra appeared, and the king offered him his share of the meal as well.
-Subsequently, a hunter with his hounds followed by a Chandala appeared at the when Rantideva was about to consume the dish.
-He then offered his remaining portion of the dish to the former, and all the water that remained to the latter, declaring that rather than wishing for samsara, he would opt to suffer for the sake of all living beings, so that they may be free of their miseries.
-Even as Rantideva was thristy, he declared that offering water to the Chandala would liberate his senses from pain.
-The devas then appeared before the king, and the latter learnt that they were in disguise as his guests to test his faith.
+Subsequently, a hunter with his hounds and a Chandala appeared at the very moment Rantideva was about to consume the dish.
+He selflessly offered his remaining portion of the dish to the former, and all the water that remained to the latter, declaring that rather than wishing for samsara, he would opt to suffer for the sake of all living beings, so that they may be free of their miseries.
+Even as Rantideva was dying of thirst, he declared that offering water to the unfortunate Chandala liberated his senses from pain.
+The Trimurti appeared before the king, and the latter learnt that it had been these deities who had appeared as his guests to test his faith.
 He bowed before them, and attended completely to Vishnu.
-He did not seek any boon from them, as he sustained by the strength of his devotion to his Ishta-deva (Vishnu).
+He did not seek any boon from them, sustained by the strength of his devotion to his deity.